microsoft/FluidFramework/packages/dds/tree/docs/wip/TreeStorage.md

 There are some also ways to benefit from key value store that supports updating values that don't have this downside (ex: appending deltas to blobs when they fit instead of making new versions, and determining if such deltas should be applied when reading the tree).

+#### Indirection "Balancing"

+Naively is seems like randomly inserting indirections would get a good distribution.
+This is for initial tree construction, but it does not hold up after editing.
+When editing, its trivial to add more indirections, but difficult to remove them.

+Other heuristics in practice might result in good spacing of indirections, but if hard asymptotic bounds are desired, this approach can be used.

+We enforce two properties:

+1. To ensure that update costs are bounded by O(log(n)): there are not chains of chunks deeper than log(n) chunks without an indirection
+   a.
+The cost of maintaining these invariants during update also has to be kept O(log(n)).
+2. Amortized blob dereference is bounded by O(1) overhead from indirections: there is on average O(n/log(n)) indirections total which are somewhat uniformly distributed.

+To reason about this, we will think of the tree of data blobs (blobs containing tree content, not the ones forming the indirection table) as a set of islands, where each indirection is the root of an island, and every data-blob reachable from it without going through an indirection is part of that island.

+Each data blob can record the number of blobs below it in its island, as well as its maximum depth.

+When creating a new island (updating an entry in the indirection table to point to a different blob), we can ensure that:

+1. The depth of the island does not exceed our current maximum depth threshold
+2. The number of blobs is not lower than our minimum size threshold

+If we set the minimum size threshold to be half of the maximum depth threshold (or lower) this should be practical to maintain.

+For the newly created island if its too deep, we can split it.
+Both haves will have at least half the maximum depth threshold of blobs, and thus exceed the minimum size threshold.
+This assumes that replacing a direct references with an indirect one can be done without wrecking the blob boundaries: the format could ensure this is possible.

+If it's too small, there are a couple of options:

+1. If it has islands below it, pick one and merge with it.
+This either results with an island that is fine, or on that is too deep.
+If it is too deep, it must be possible to split it and get two acceptable islands, so do that.
+2. If it has a parent, merge with that.
+Handle this the same as above, though it requires having a parentage index to find the parent.

+If neither of those can be used, the document fits in one island, so leave it as is.

+All these operations should be O(log(n)).

+There is one extra detail: if picking an island size bounds that are not constant (ex: O(log(n))), there might be some islands of unexpected sizes around.
+The above approach should work fine, though it might occasionally produce slightly illegal sizes.
+Rather than iterating it until all the sizes are valid, just making a best effort with one iteration should converge toward the data having valid islands.
+Iterating would work, but possibly drive the cost of the balancing above O(log(n)).

+Also note that when picking a child (or parent) to merge with, some extra heuristics could be used to pick a good one (maybe pick the smallest, or one that has been detected to have inefficient chunking, or one that has been read a lot compared to how often its written).

 ### Path B-Tree

 All data in the tree can be stored in a key value store under its full path through the logical tree.